Lucas Pratto: São Paulo

 On 10 February 2017, Pratto signed a four-year contract with Brazilian club São Paulo FC.
 The transfer totalled around €12 million, with the São Paulo-based club paying approximately €6 million for 50 per cent of the player's rights.
 According to Carlos Augusto de Barros e Silva, São Paulo's president, the club would acquire up to 95% of the rights in the future.
 Atlético Mineiro president Daniel Nepomuceno stated that payment for the remaining shares would occur within three years.

 He netted in his debut for Tricolor, in a 2–2 draw against Mirassol, and, three days later, he scored twice in his second match for club, in a 3–2 victory against São Bento.
 Pratto, along with his compatriot Calleri, is the only debut player at the club to score in his two first official matches.

 On 9 July 2017, Pratto lost a penalty kick in a 3–2 loss of São Paulo FC against rivals Santos FC.
 At the end of this match, he was seven consecutive games without scoring any goal.

 River Plate

 On 8 January 2018, São Paulo confirmed the selling of Pratto to River Plate for €11.5 million, becoming River's highest ever transfer acquisition.

 Pratto scored two goals in the 2018 Copa Libertadores finals against Boca Juniors, once in each leg, helping River to the title.

 Feyenoord

 On 1 January 2021, Eredivisie club Feyenoord announced the signing of Pratto on loan for the remainder of the season.
 He made his debut nine days later, in a Rotterdam derby against Sparta in the league, won 2–0 by Feyenoord.

 On 9 May, in a 3–0 league defeat to Ajax, Pratto suffered a fracture in his right ankle when challenging for the ball; he underwent surgery on the same day, with an expected recovery time of four to six months.

+Return to Vélez Sarsfield

+On 27 August 2021, Pratto returned to Vélez Sarsfield, with a contract valid until December 2023.
+Pratto made his debut on 30 October 2021 in a substitute appearance against Banfield, coming on for Agustín Bouzat, where the match finished 2-1 to Banfield.
+His first goal came on 23 November 2021, against Argentinos Juniors, to make the score 2-0 to Vélez.
+However, he was released from the club in June 2023, due to bad results.

+Defensa y Justicia

+On 26 July 2023, Defensa y Justicia signed Pratto on a one-year deal.
+He made his debut on 1 August 2023 against Emelec in a 2-1 win in the Copa Sudamericana, providing an assist for Nicolás Fernández.
+He made his league debut and scored his first goal in a 2-2 draw against Godoy Cruz on 12 September 2023.

+Olimpia

+On 13 January 2024, Pratto joined Paraguayan club Olimpia.

+Sarmiento

+On 5 July 2025, Pratto returned to Argentina to join Sarmiento, signing a contract until the end of 2026.